 Each year the women of a different country chose a theme.
 They then write the liturgy and choose the music to highlight the joys and struggles of their land.

-Theme 2017 “Am I Being Unfair to You?”
-The liturgy has been prepared by women in the Philippines.
-This year’s theme arose from a conversation about Matthew 20:1-16 in which Jesus sees no wrongdoing in giving generously, while the workers who feel entitled to receive more, strongly complain.
+Theme 2017 “Am I Being Unfair to You?” prepared by women in the Philippines, arising from Matthew 20:1-16 in which Jesus sees no wrongdoing in giving generously, while the workers who feel entitled to receive more, strongly complain.
 A traditional cultural practice of communal labour and benefit, known as dagyaw, is introduced in the program.
 The theme artwork (pictured above) entitled “A Glimpse of the Philippine Situation was painted by Rowena “Apol” Laxamana-Sta.Rosa of Cavite, Philippines.

 Radical love is the theme that weaves together all the components of the worship resources.
 They eloquently tell us that Jesus is God’s presence of radical love in the world.
 Following Jesus’ example of washing his disciple’s feet, we are asked to continue the gesture of love in Bermuda and in our own communities.
 That is how the spiral of informed prayer and prayerful action moves around the globe.World Day of Prayer Journal 2014